CrestNiraj12/portfolio-website/README.md

 - ⚡ Fun fact: I already have the same website made from scratch using only HTML, CSS and JS with JQuery 🤯 [HERE](https://github.com/CrestNiraj12/Final-Website-Assignment)

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the server to start responding for requests.

 ### Other Accounts 📫

 You can find and get touch with me on these accounts!